Iustin Frățiman: In the Russian Empire

+MDR functionary

 Frățiman was still absent from Bessarabia during the February Revolution, following which Bessarabia embarked on a process of self-rule, and eventually united with Romania.
-In May–June 1917, he attended the Moldavian Teachers' Congress in Odessa, where he spoke about the issue of Romanian Bessarabian communities in Novorossiya.
+On May 4, 1917, he and Emanoil Catelli, who represented the Bessarabian Romanian community in Kherson Governorate, addressed a letter to the Russian Provisional Government, asking for the recognition of Romanian rights, and describing "historic Dacia" as an ethnic homeland.
+In May–June, Frățiman attended the Moldavian Teachers' Congress in Odessa, where he spoke about the issue of Romanian Bessarabian communities in Novorossiya.
 His resolution, backed by the other delegates, was that Romanian villages in towns should be allowed secular and religious instructions in "Moldavian", rather than the official Russian.
 Moreover, the Congress pressed for a "Romanian bishopric" to be formed at Dubăsari.
 Authors such as Onisifor Ghibu and C. Gh.
 Constantinescu also mention that Frățiman had specifically asked for Romanian-inhabited places in Kherson and Odessa areas to be merged into Bessarabia.
+Ghibu was in the audience as Frățiman spoke, and reported being unimpressed: "Professor Iustin Frățiman [demands from us] all sort of 'sacrifices'; he is utterly imprecise."

+Frățiman returned to Bessarabia by May, when his memoirs of exile were simultaneously hosted by two local newspapers, Svobodnaya Bessarabia and Nash Golos.
+On June 17, he joined a corpus of teachers tasked with Romanianizing Bessarabian schools, which included the adoption of Latin spellings; he also taught the history of Romania.
+A Bessarabian Directorate for Schools and Churches was formed in August, being staffed by locals, alongside new arrivals from other Romanian-inhabited regions.
+The latter group included Ovid Țopa, who admired Frățiman as his only "radical" Bessarabian colleague—in that he alone favored quick Latinization.
+Ghibu, who supervised the contribution of local teachers, noted that both Frățiman and Alexei Mateevici were enthusiastic and well oriented politically, but incompetent.
+Ghibu adds:[Frățiman's] situation was beyond pathetic.
+Here was a man completely shattered by his long struggles for liberty and for his nation, and only arose in others a feeling of pity, mixed up with admiration for him as a great invalid [...].
+His lessons were, from the very beginning, a topic of amusement for his audience, comprised [sic] people who were largely devoid of the reverence that would've been as required toward any other toiler in the field of spiritual culture.